sbarbat/firestore-queuer/README.md

 The worker that process each message in the queue uses Firestore `stream()` method to fetch the messages from the queue collection so it can process a lot of data without overloading the database.

+> NOTE: This still on alpha version and haven't been tested in production yet.
+Use it under you own risk. **Feel free to contribute :)**

 ## Configuration

 ### Worker